 I was recently introduced to alfajores.
 They are a traditional Argentine pastry that are popular all over Latin American.
 A classic Alfajor is a deliciously soft chocolate and vanilla pastry sandwich, think shortcake, filled with mouth-watering Dulce De Leche, (slow cooked milk caramel spread), imported from Argentina, covered in either white or semi-sweet chocolate.
 There’s a local home-based baker called Kónkeh Artisan Alfajor Pastries who sell them here in Wichita.

 Odrers can be placed through their Facebook page, which is what I did.
 Sometimes they are also out at some vendor events like the farmers market or Shop & Grub.
+You can also find them at Argentine’s Empanada’s storefront at 1113 E. Douglas Avenue.

 There were three flavors to choose from on the day I ordered: